xakul/jee.oop/com.ihub.jee.oop/dp/behavioral/visitor/README.md

 ## Scenario

-In the scenario that we handled, we deal with a automotive company whose has components like shelf, pallet, gateReader and zippyReader and the company wants to see goods movement reports, shelf movement reports and carrier movement reports.
+In the scenario that we handled, we deal with a automotive factory whose have components like shelf, pallet, gateReader and zippyReader and the company wants to see goods movement reports, shelf movement reports and carrier movement reports.
 The reports will include component properties like pallet id, gate type, etc.

 ## Explanation

 The Visitor Design Pattern is one of the behavioral design pattern.
-Visitor pattern is used when we have to perform an operation on a group of similar kind of Objects.
-With the help of visitor pattern, we can move the operational logic from the objects to another class.
+Visitor pattern is used when we have to perform an operation on a group of similar kind of objects.
+With the help of Visitor Pattern, we can move the operational logic from the objects to another class.
 For example, in our project we have four components which are pallet, zippyReader, shelf and gateReader and we want to create reports from them.
 These four components extends Component abstract class.
 This class has a method called accept() and the method includes a parameter as Visitor type.
 All components overrides this method into themselfs.
 Abstract Visitor class has four abstract visit() method and this methods have object parameters(Pallet, GateReader, ZippyReader and Shelf).
-GoodsMovementReport(), ShelfMovementReport() and CarrierMovementReport() classes extend Abstract Visitor class and overrides visit() method.
-Our components use this visit() method to their transaction.
+GoodsMovementReport, ShelfMovementReport and CarrierMovementReport classes extend Abstract Visitor class and override visit() methods.
+Our components, use this visit() method to do their transaction.
 The accept() method allows these transactions because this method returns itself as a parameter to the Visit method on the object derived from the Visitor interface sent to it.
 The corresponding Visit method in the ConcreteVisitor object that is sent is executed.

 ## Summary